LeidyGil/leidygil.github.io/SQL_English.md

 Write an SQL query using self join to get the name of each friend along with the name of their connected friend.
 Only show friends who have a connected friend.
 The columns of the resulting table should be called 'nombre' and 'nombre_amigo_conectado'.
+> [!TIP]
-Tip 1: Which type of join would you use to get the connected friends?
-Inner Join to show only those with connected friends Tip 2: Which columns of the 'amigos' table relate to each other?
+> Which type of join would you use to get the connected friends?
+Inner Join to show only those with connected friends
+> [!TIP]
+> Which columns of the 'amigos' table relate to each other?
 ID_Amigo and ID_amigo_conectado
 ```sql
 SELECT a1.nombre, a2.nombre AS nombre_amigo_conectado
 FROM amigos a1 INNER JOIN amigos a2